2019–20 Copa del Rey

 The 2019–20 Copa del Rey was the 118th staging of the Copa del Rey (including two seasons where two rival editions were played).
 In its original format, the winners were assured a place in the 2020–21 UEFA Europa League group stage, however this place was forfeited under the extraordinary circumstances of the COVID-19 pandemic in Spain, with the two finalists (Athletic Bilbao and Real Sociedad) opting instead to delay the date of the postponed match.
-Both finalists qualified for the four-team 2020–21 Supercopa de España.
+Both finalists qualified for the four-team 2021 Supercopa de España.

 The defending champions Valencia were eliminated by Granada in the quarter-finals.
-Real Sociedad won the final 1–0 against Basque rivals Athletic Bilbao, achieving their third overall Copa del Rey title and first since 1987, ending a 34-year trophy drought.
+Real Sociedad won the final 1–0 against Basque rivals Athletic Bilbao, achieving their second Copa del Rey title (in 1909 it was won by its forerunner, Club Ciclista de San Sebastián), ending a 34-year trophy drought since 1987.

 As across Spain, match times up to 26 October 2019 and from 29 March 2020 were CEST (UTC+2).
 Times on interim ("winter") days were CET (UTC+1).